CANADA FX DEBT-C$ lifted by oil strength, climbing equities

 Canadian government bond prices were mixed across the curve, with the short end largely flat and the long end lower.

-The rise comes after the threat of bankruptcy at General Motors (GM.N: Quote) and Chrysler drove the Canadian dollar to almost a two-week low against the U.S. currency on Monday as the greenback benefited from a flight to safety, as did bonds.
+The rise comes after the threat of bankruptcy at General Motors (GM.N) and Chrysler drove the Canadian dollar to almost a two-week low against the U.S. currency on Monday as the greenback benefited from a flight to safety, as did bonds.
 (Reporting by Jennifer Kwan; Editing by James Dalgleish)